Prasad1-S/Realtime-Chatroom/readme.md

 # Realtime Chat App (Node.js + Socket.io)

 A simple realtime chat application built using **Node.js**, **Express**, and **Socket.io**.
 Users can send messages and see updates instantly without page reloads.
+Built while exploring the capabilities of Socket.io (which is amazing.)

 ---